ibm-cloud-docs/vpc/lb-overview.md

 | Accessible on internet? |  Yes, with a fully qualified domain name (FQDN) | No, internal clients only, on same region and VPC |
 | Accepts all traffic? | Yes | Yes  \n (The restriction to accept traffic only from the RFC-1918 address space has been removed) |
 | How is domain name registered? | Public IP addresses | Private IP addresses |
 {: caption="Table 1.
-Comparison of public and private load balancers" caption-side="top"}
+Comparison of public and private load balancers" caption-side="bottom"}

 ### Public application load balancer
 {: #public-load-balancer}